nais/blog/content/posts/elm.md

 no point writing another one.
 There are some extensions such as Typescript which addresses some of these issues at the cost of flexibility.
 But then again, we still have null exceptions.
 We have the option of ignoring error handling.
-There is the ambiguous "truthy" or "falsy" equality checks, which can be mitigated by using the triple equality sign.
+There are the ambiguous "truthy" or "falsy" equality checks, which can be mitigated by using the triple equality sign.
 However, one simple slip-up and your application may seem to work fine, until one day it trips over itself and reveals a bug.